Coronavirus COVID-19 Updates: uc.edu/publichealth

 During the course of their training, fellows have the opportunity to rotate through multiple general endocrine as well as endocrine sub-specialty clinics, thus providing a comprehensive clinical exposure to length and breadth of outpatient endocrinology practice.
-Various endocrine sub-specialty clinics include Diabetes Technology Clinic, Neuroendocrinology clinic, Adrenal Clinic, Thyroid Cancer Clinic and the Bone Diseases Clinic.
+Various endocrine sub-specialty clinics include the Adrenal Clinic, Bone Diseases Clinic, Diabetes Technology Clinic, Neuroendocrinology Clinic, Thyroid Cancer Clinic and the Transplant Clinic.

 The Diabetes Technology Clinic focuses primarily on the management of Type 1 Diabetes Mellitus through the use of insulin pumps, personal and professional continuous glucose monitors, hybrid closed loop systems, as well as the various software applications used by both patients and our diabetes support staff.
 Fellows will be expected to interpret pump and sensor data to formulate management plans for their patients.
 As new technologies become available they will be incorporated into the curriculum, giving fellows the opportunity to get hands on experience with the latest advances in diabetes management.